-In this work, we take the "bold" step of turning the oversimplified definition to an actual definition, which we call super-perfect zero-knowledge (ZK).
-We obtain a few positive results regarding this notion, indicating that it is not a vacuous notion; that is, that it can be materializable non-trivially (i.e., for sets outside \mathcal{BPP}).
-Actually, super-perfect zero-knowledge was implicitly considered by Malka [18, Sec.
+In this report, we take the "bold" step of turning the oversimplified definition to an actual definition, which we call super-perfect zero-knowledge (ZK), and obtaining a few results regarding this notion.
+Actually, super-perfect zero-knowledge was considered by Malka [17, Sec.
 4.1] (see further discussion below).
 The following overview assumes familiarity with the basic definitions and notations, which are reviewed in Section 2.